tomaskraus/simple-string-pattern/README.md

 ### On SSP objects equality

-Two SSP object are considered equal if their pattern string representations are equal:
+Two SSP objects are considered equal if their pattern string representations (available via their _value()_ method) are equal:

 ```js
 const s1 = `Hello